ajyey/ajyey.github.io/_posts/2024-06-10-some-advice-for-my-younger-self.md

 Blogception :smile:

-Starting a blog is a good way to showcase your technical prowess and keep an archive of your technical growth and experimentation over time.
-I wish I started writing earlier in my career.
-Even being able to look back at things like:
+I think starting a blog is an excellent way to showcase your technical skills and knowledge while maintaining a record of your technical growth and experimentation over time.
+I'm hoping that being able to reflect on my journey as an engineer and documenting my experiences will prove itself to be incredibly rewarding, both personally and professionally.
+I wish I had started writing earlier in my career.
+So start writing!

-- technical problems I encountered and solved
-- what was going on in my life at that time
-- technologies I've learned

-..would have been very rewarding.
+Being able to look back at things like:

+- **Technical Problems Encountered and Solved**: Documenting the challenges you face and their solutions serves as a valuable resource for yourself and others who might encounter similar issues
+- **Life Events and Milestones**: Writing about what was happening in your life at different times can provide context to your technical journey and highlight how personal experiences influence your professional growth.
+- **Technologies Learned**: Keeping track of the technologies you learn and experiment with helps can help with identifying areas of interest.
+Additionally, looking back at what you've learned can be a great motivator to keep pushing forward and learning new things.

-Even if no one but myself ever reads these posts, I think having concrete data (i.e. writing pieces) to track my progress over time as a constantly learning engineer is worthwhile.
+Even if no one but you ever reads these posts, having concrete data (i.e., written pieces) to track progress over time as a constantly learning engineer will end up being invaluable.

+I think starting a blog is not just about showcasing your technical skills to the world; it's about creating a personal archive of your journey as an engineer.

 ## 7. Don't Be Afraid to Tackle the Hard Things